JustinNew/SQL/README.md

 SELECT * FROM Employees WHERE EmpName like '_A%'
 ```

+Note:
+  - '%' is used as a wild card with 'like'
+  - '_' is used as one letter with 'like'

 ### Where vs Having

 Select the *EmployeeID* with the number of orders larger than 10 from **Orders**